-A: Southfield currently offers French as its foreign language curriculum for students in preschool through fourth grade.
+A: Southfield currently offers French as its foreign language curriculum for students in Preschool through 4th grade.

 A: Regular homework is assigned in the lower school Monday through Thursday to reinforce and complement classroom learning.
 The length of the homework assignment varies appropriately according to grade level.
 Many students learn to use time in class, so they may not have much regular homework.

 A: Southfield School provides a cafeteria-style lunch program for its students.
-Lunch menu information and online ordering is available and purchased on the school website.
+Lunch menu information and online ordering is available for purchase on the school website and app.
 Each lunch cycle starts on the first day of each month and ends on the last day of each month.
-The lunch program is optional: children may bring their own lunches, and microwave ovens are available to students in grades two through eight.
-Sample Menu
+The lunch program is optional: children may bring their own lunches, and microwave ovens are available to students in grades 2nd through 8th.
+Sample Menu.

 Q: At what age are students required to take standardized tests and what tests are used?

 A: The school sponsors a junior level tennis team for lower school students each spring.
-The school also sponsors boy scouts and girl scouts.
-A variety of after school activities are also available during certain times of the school year such as advanced art lessons, piano, and taekwondo.
+The school also sponsors Scouts.
+A variety of after-school activities are also available during certain times of the school year such as advanced art lessons, piano, and taekwondo.